Advanced Distance Training/mentorship and Certification

 The Neuro-Nutrient Therapy Institute (NNTI)

-To accomplish this, we also address the following, associated issues:
+To help them accomplish this, we also address the following and other associated issues:

-Licensed or certified integrative health practitioners from a variety of specialties are welcome to apply for admission.
-Applicants must:
+- Licensed or certified health practitioners from a variety of specialties are welcome to apply for admission to the Neuro-Nutrient Therapy Institute (NNTI).

-- Applicants must already be in practice and able to implement the NNTI strategies into existing casework.
+- They must already be in practice and able to implement the NNTI strategies into existing casework.

-- They will also need to have had specific education in the basics of diet and nutrition or be able to take the NNTI Food Fundamentals course before or during their advanced training period.
+- They will need to have had specific education in the basics of diet and nutrition or be able to take the NNTI Food Fundamentals course before or during their advanced training process (see below)

-- Write up and submit documented progress notes on eight of those cases who have been followed for at least a 12-week period.
-Two such cases must be submitted each quarter.
+- They will need to be able to follow and document at least 20 cases and write up and submit progress notes and forms on eight that have been followed for at least a 12-week period.

 How to Apply